Skip to main content

 - Aligning labels and inputs for readability.

-Don't change any page connections, data sources, or how things are named.
+Do not change any page connections, data sources, or how things are named.

-Phase 4: Prepare for launch.
-Use these to get your app ready for deployment and production.
+Prepare your app for launch and production.

 Review this project and outline a checklist to get it ready for launch: